eltimster/arc-medtechai/phd-openings.md

 identification of a relevant clinical guideline at a relevant moment in a patient interaction, to support clinical decision making.

-#### Candidate background:

 The suitable candidate will have a MSc degree in Computer Science, Computational Linguistics, Artificial Intelligence, or related fields, with good coursework results, evidence of strong capacity for research, and good English skills.

-#### Description of the project environment:

-The project is embedded within the Centre, where up to 14 PhD students, 5 post-doctoral researchers, and 11 University of Melbourne staff will collaborate across 4 research streams with researchers at IBM Research and a number of other Australian Universities, including RMIT University, the University of South Australia, and Western Sydney University.
-The student for this project will be jointly supervised between the University of Melbourne, RMIT University, and IBM Research and will have the opportunity to spend 12 months of their candidature working on site at an IBM Research laboratory.

 This project will also benefit from the context of the Natural Language Processing group at the University of Melbourne, including Professor Tim Baldwin, Professor Karin Verspoor, and